DecisionsDev/odm-rpa-invoicing-sample/README.md

 letting her define discounts and taxes on order items.

-We show here how **Abu** can leverage IBM RPA with Automation Anywhere to automate the reading and editing of invoices and IBM ODM to compute the discounts and taxes for each order.
+We show here how **Abu** can leverage IBM RPA with Automation Anywhere to automate the reading and editing of invoices and IBM ODM to compute the discounts and taxes of each order item.

 ## Automating invoice creation with RPA